ow2-proactive/catalog-client/docs/CatalogObjectRevisionControllerApi.md

 <a name="getRawUsingGET1"></a>
 # **getRawUsingGET1**
-> File getRawUsingGET1(bucketName, name, commitTime, sessionID)
+> String getRawUsingGET1(bucketName, name, commitTimeRaw, sessionID)

 Gets the raw content of a specific revision